Dororon Enma-kun

 Dororon Enma-kun (ドロロンえん魔くん), also known as Satanikus!, is a Japanese horror-comedy anime and manga series created by Go Nagai.
-It's one of Nagai's most famous works in Japan, although not very well known in the rest of the world.
+It is one of Nagai's most famous works in Japan, although not very well known in the rest of the world.
 In 2006, it would get a sequel/remake in Demon Prince Enma, which drops the comedy and becomes a full-fledged suspense-horror series.
-After the OVA was released, another manga version was released called Satanikus ENMA Kerberos by Eiji Toriyama.
+After the OVA was released, another manga version was released called Satanikus Enma Kerberos by Eiji Toriyama.
 A remake entitled Ghastly Prince Enma Burning Up aired in Japan in 2011.

 Plot

 Enma, Yukiko-Hime and Kapaeru are part of the Yokai-Patrol.
-They go after ghosts that have escaped from Hell into the human world.
+They go after yokai that have escaped from Hell into the human world.